-The growth of our business and our potential for future profitability depends on the growth of the Packet8 revenue.
+The growth of our business and our potential for future profitability depends on the growth of Packet8 revenue.

-We continue to devote substantially all of our resources to the promotion, distribution and development of our Packet8 service rather than to our semiconductor business.
-As such, our future growth and profitability will be dependent on revenue from our Packet8 service, as opposed to revenue from the semiconductor business, which has historically accounted for a substantial portion of the Company's consolidated revenues.
+We devote substantially all of our resources to the promotion, distribution and development of our Packet8 service.
+As such, our future growth and profitability is dependent on revenue from our Packet8 service, as opposed to revenue from our semiconductor business, which has historically accounted for a substantial portion of the Company's consolidated revenues.

 Semiconductor and related software revenues represented approximately 83% and 88%, respectively, of the Company's consolidated revenues for fiscal 2004 and 2003.
 However, these revenues were not sufficient to profitably operate our semiconductor business.
-Therefore, we have significantly reduced the scope of these operations.
+Therefore, we significantly reduced the scope of these operations.
 During the quarter ended June 30, 2003, we completed the end-of-life of our legacy videoconferencing semiconductor products.
 In November 2003, we sold the VIP1 video semiconductor development effort to Leadtek Research, Inc. (Leadtek).
 Under the terms of the transaction, Leadtek acquired the VIP1 development activities, key engineers, software tools and equipment.
 Revenues attributable to this development effort, prior to the aforementioned transaction, were \$0 and \$1.1 million during the fiscal years ended March 31, 2004 and 2003, respectively, representing approximately 0% and 12% of revenues of our semiconductor business and 0% and 10.5% of 8x8's consolidated revenues for such periods.
 As a result of the transfer of this development effort to Leadtek, this development revenue ceased.
-In January 2004, we initiated an end- of-life program for our VoIP telephony semiconductor products, including the Audacity T2 and T2U products.
-The semiconductor business remains a continuing operation and may continue to generate revenue in the future, although we expect the amounts to decrease, both on an absolute basis and as a percentage of our consolidated revenues.
+In January 2004, we initiated an end-of-life program for our VoIP telephony semiconductor products, including the Audacity T2 and T2U products.
+The semiconductor business may continue to generate revenue in the future, although we expect the amounts to decrease, both on an absolute basis and as a percentage of our consolidated revenues.